disappointment marriage

 Reduced conflict, fear, stress, anxiety, depression, loneliness, dementia, and pathological thoughts.

-Improved health, sleep, sex, self-esteem, personal growth, spirituality, purpose, support, passion,
+Improved health, sleep, sex, self-esteem, personal growth, spirituality, purpose, support, passion, learning, thinking, mental health, and stability.

-It seems that we were designed for relationships by a God who highly values relationships.
-And the result is that a better relationship with our spouse makes your life healthier, happier, meaningful and purposeful.
+Time for some irony.
+It almost seems that we were designed for deep marriage relationships by a God who highly values them for our good.

 • Looking at my wallet and calendar, what is a higher priority?
+Marriage or other things?

 Lies About Marriage